Key Takeaways

 Write an email saying you noticed that the link went missing and offer them help in fixing the problem.

-After all, it might be a mistake that they didn’t know and you might even notify them about a website issue they need to fix.
+After all, it might be a mistake that they didn’t know about, and you might even notify them about a website issue they need to fix.

 ✅ 11.2 Reach out to mentions